ese-detkin-lab/ese5190-2022-lab2b-esp/lab/03_sequencer/README.md

 ### My Notes

-Partially implemented - Have implemented the protocol that the Python companion app uses.
-Sequencer can save data to file.
+Sequencer can save data to file and accept new data from terminal program.
+Values are entered as hexadecimal values.